 The two interior racks are adjustable to give you more space, and the door is reversible for better positioning.
 It has a flush-back design with a recessed handle.
 It measures 20 inches by 18 inches by 32 inches.
 It’s compressor-cooled for temperature efficiency and fits in most small spaces.

 It comes in a variety of colors and weighs just 45 pounds, far less than standard beer fridges.
-It provides simple operation and a great way to store your beverages for a smaller investment than some standard beer fridges.
+The RCA Mini Refrigerator provides simple operation and a great way to store your beverages for a smaller investment than some standard beer fridges.

 The EdgeStar holds fewer cans than some of the other options on the list, but it has some higher-end features that might be an interest.
 It features a reversible tempered glass door with a black dotted tint and LED lights.
 The digital temperature readouts provide accuracy at a glance while the slender dimensions fit more confined spaces.